infotroph/cv/ckblack-cv.md

 B.A., Biology.
 Reed College 2008.

 ## What I Do
-Ecophysiology, biogeochemistry, and global change ecology of belowground interactions between plants and their environment.
-Special skills in stable isotope methods and reproducible data analysis.
+Modeling and data-wrangling to understand the ecophysiology, biogeochemistry, and global change ecology of belowground interactions between plants and their environment.
+Special skills in Bayesian statistics, reproducible data analysis, and stable isotope methods.
 Less special skill: very good at digging holes.

 ## Publications